Vaulth/docs/README.md

 ## Genesis
 Vaulth is a project started by students developers at EPITECH (Lyon, France) as part of the Epitech Innovative Project.</br>
-Our starting point was finding how we can help people with real-life authentication concerns use the security of blockchain technology.</br>
+Our starting point was finding how we can help people with real-life authentication concerns, using the security of blockchain technology.</br>
-We found out vaulth idea that is a solution which able everyone to create secure digital certificate for differentes type of physical artwork.
+We found out vaulth idea, that is a solution which able everyone to create secure digital certificate for differentes type of physical artwork.

 <figure><img src=".gitbook/assets/props-of-vaulth.png" alt=""><figcaption></figcaption></figure>